-Classifying the financial instrument Stag Stage 1 Stage 2 instrument Main identifier (Quantitative criteria) Additional identifier (Qualitative criteria) Main identifier (Quantitative criteria) Additional identifier (Qualitative criteria) Main identifier (Quantitative criteria) Additional identifier (Qualitative criteria) Low credit risk financial instruments No past dues Fall under acceptable risk Financial instruments on which a substantial increase in credit risk occurred Past due for more than 30 days from the date of the maturity of contractual instalments.
-If the borrower encounters one or more of the following events at least: - The borrower submits a request to convert short-term and long-term repayments due to negative effects related to the borrower's cash flows Cancellation of a direct facility by ADIB due to the borrower's high credit risk Extension of the deadline for repayment at the borrower's request Past dues are frequent during the past 12 months Future adverse economic / legislative / technological changes affecting the future cash flows of the borrower Impaired financial instruments If the borrower defaults for more than 90 days to pay its contractual instalments N/A
+Classifying the financial instrument Stag e 1 Sta age 2 Stage 3 Stage 3 Main identifier (Quantitative criteria) Additional identifier (Qualitative criteria) Main identifier (Quantitative criteria) Additional identifier (Qualitative criteria) Main identifier (Quantitative criteria) Additional identifier (Qualitative criteria) Low credit risk financial instruments No past dues Fall under acceptable risk Financial instruments on which a substantial increase in credit risk occurred Past due for more than 30 days from the date of the maturity of contractual instalments.
+If the borrower encounters one or more of the following events at least: - The borrower submits a request to convert short-term and long-term repayments due to negative effects related to the borrower's cash flows. - Cancellation of a direct facility by ADIB due to the borrower's high credit risk. - Extension of the deadline for repayment at the borrower's request. - Past dues are frequent during the past 12 months. - Future adverse economic / legislative / technological changes affecting the future cash flows of the borrower's Impaired financial instruments If the borrower defaults for more than 90 days to pay its contractual instalments N/A

-Notes to the separate financial statements For the year ended 31 December 2023
+Notes to the separate financial statements For the year ended 31 December 2024